-Get Involved with our trips
+Get involved with our trips

 Getting involved in MAB as an alum is simple.
-We have tons of different ways you can get involved whit our trips directly – from meeting them for dinner, to housing our students.
+We have tons of different ways you can get involved whit our trips directly – from meeting them for dinner to housing our students.
 Below are a number of options that would help us out as we plan trips.

 Make sure you say in the comments how you want the fund to be applied (scholarship or trip costs).

-Provide a meal for them
+Provide a meal for a trip

 This could be a nice home-cooked meal, ordering them pizza or taking them out to a restaurant.
+Or getting your local alumni chapter involved in doing a potluck meal!

 Help our students find housing

-Finding a cheap or free place to stay on these trips is one of the most daunting tasks our students face.
+Finding a cheap or free place to stay on these trips is one of the most daunting tasks our student leaders face.
 Sometimes it is easy – one phone call and they’re set.
 Most of the time they have to call every church and non-profit in town to find something.
 You know the area you live in better than we do and have connections our students do not.
 You could provide recommendations on where to stay or ask friends if they have any connections to help find the students a place to stay for the week.

 Coordinate an alumni event